enotspe/fortinet-2-elasticsearch/README.md

 | Updates | Much more often | Dependant to Elastic updates |
 | Installation | Harder| Easier |

-The real reason behind is that we use FortiDragon on our day to day operations for threat hunting, so the updated and constant evolution is more fluid.
+The real reason behind is that we use FortiDragon on our day to day operations for threat hunting, so the updates and constant evolution is more fluid.

+If you can handle the hassle of logstash installation, it is worth the effort.

+## TL;DR

+Let's get this party on!!!

+Fortigate

+Configure syslog
+extendend logging

+Install Logstash
+Put the pipelines on conf.d
+Install plugin

 ## Update !!!